-Items to be Applicable specifications Requirements considered and standards Flange bolt EN 1993-1-9: 2005 ^[R-13] • When considering only the axial force on the anchor bolt and not bending, apply $DC36^$ as the S-N diagram. ^{1} • The size effect reduction factor: ks shall be considered.
+Table 1.2 femble be considered for langue of english evaluation and their requirements Items to be Applicable specifications Requirements considered and standards Flange bolt EN 1993-1-9: 2005 ^[R-12] When considering only the axial force on the flange bolt and not bending, apply DC36 as the S-N diagram.
+1 The size effect reduction factor: ks shall be considered.